isabella232/docker-tutorial-1/tutorial.md

 For example, you can pull a specific version of `ubuntu` image as follows:

+**NOTE**: Do not execute the below command.
+It is only for your reference.

 ```
 $ docker pull ubuntu:12.04
 ```

-**NOTE**: Do not execute the above command.
-It is only for your reference.

 If you do not specify the version number of the image, then as mentioned the Docker client will default to a version named `latest`.